vega/vega-lite/site/docs/mark/boxplot.md

 ## Tooltip Encoding Channels

-You can add custom tooltips to box plot.
+You can add custom tooltips to box plots.
 The custom tooltip will override the default boxplot's tooltips.

 If the field in the tooltip encoding is unaggregated, it would replace the tooltips of the outlier marks.